Poole Lifting Bridges

 The two bridges spanning the Backwater Channel connecting the port facilities, and Hamworthy, with Poole, are operated by Poole Borough Council, though the navigation of the waterway is the responsibility of Poole Harbour Commision.

-The MVS Poole Unit regularly provides patrols of the Backwater Channel on behalf of the Harbour Master and operate in close liason with the Bridge Operator to provide support, assistance, advice and guidance to vessels in the vicinity of the bridges.
-These duties range between improving communication between the Bridge Operator and craft that have no VHF Radio, providing detailed advice on bridge lift sequences, times and procedures to users, assiting craft in difficulty where possible (our patrol boats are often called upon to tow boats in this area having mechanical failures to a safe berth).
+The MVS Poole Unit regularly provides patrols of the Backwater Channel on behalf of the Harbour Master and operate in close liaison with the Bridge Operator to provide support, assistance, advice and guidance to vessels in the vicinity of the bridges.
+These duties range between improving communication between the Bridge Operator and craft that have no VHF Radio, providing detailed advice on bridge lift sequences, times and procedures to users, assisting craft in difficulty where possible (our patrol boats are often called upon to tow boats in this area having mechanical failures to a safe berth).
 Also, those members patrolling complete a daily log of ‘incidents’ for the Harbour Master.
 Depending on the nature of the incident these may be followed up further by PHC staff, and in some rarer cases formal reports are required that may be used to secure successful prosecutions.
 Though mainly, we’re there to provide support, assistance and usually a friendly smile and wave!

 The Bridge Operator can be contacted on VHF Channel 12 using the call sign “Poole Bridge”